The COVID-19 pandemic has changed how Weddings, Handfastings and other meaningful Life Ceremonies can take place.

 I will bring a mask, hand sanitiser and a small notebook and pen.
 Any documents we might need to share will be done so via email.
 If meeting in person does not fit with current guidance or does not feel right for you, we can meet online via Zoom.
 This will require a computer with a microphone, camera, and decent broadband connection.

-If this isn’t possible, or prefereable, we can chat on the phone.
+If this isn’t possible due to current restrictions, or prefereable, we can chat on the phone.

 The drafting process has always been via email and will continue to be so.
 I will use my writing skills and all the gems I’ve gleaned from getting to know you and what you want in your ceremony, to write a draft.